 - Plan and test return: As long as the strict rules of distance apply, the return for individuals, whether in rotation or permanently, wants to be well planned, tested and prepared.
 This includes shaking up the table and seating arrangements here and there.
 To avoid creating discord, employees should be involved in the new office planning.
 Planning can also include company outings, Christmas parties and other events that many employees would certainly look forward to once the pandemic is over.

-- Strengthen team spirit and capture emotions: This is actually part of communication as well, but it is quite important to invite employees who may have settled into the home office as a permanent solution to be more present again.
+- Strengthen team spirit and capture emotions: This is actually part of communication as well, but it is essential to invite employees who may have settled into the home office as a permanent solution to be more present again.

 - Finding new appreciation: The crisis has often shown how valuable each individual is to the company or team.
 However, supervisors may not have shown it before and should treat their employees who find their way back to the office from the home office with new respect instead of ignoring them as they did in the past.